kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Contributing

-🌱 This project currently installed openSUSE MicroOS via the Hetzner rescue mode, which makes things a few minutes slower.
+🌱 This project currently installs openSUSE MicroOS via the Hetzner rescue mode, which makes things a few minutes slower.
 If you could **take a few minutes to send a support request to Hetzner, asking them to please add openSUSE MicroOS as a default image**, not just an ISO, it would be wonderful.
 The more requests they receive the likelier they are to add support for it, and if they do, that would cut the deploy time by half.
 The official link to openSUSE MicroOS is <https://get.opensuse.org/microos>.

 About code contributions, they are **greatly appreciated**.